RedRaptor10/tier-maker/README.md

 # Tier Maker

-A Tier Maker app that allows users to create their own tier lists.
+A web app that allows users to create their own tier lists.
 The Tier Maker can be repurposed for any topic.
-Tier Maker inspired by [https://tiermaker.com](https://tiermaker.com).
+Inspired by [https://tiermaker.com](https://tiermaker.com).

 **[See Demo](https://redraptor10.github.io/tier-maker/)**